Get

 5. Follow-up Checkups

 Once your dog goes through surgery, they must rest and recover for the next 2 weeks.
-During that period, your beloved friend will need follow-up checkups at your vet to verify the recovery is going smoothly.
+During that period, your beloved friend will need follow-up checkups at the vet to verify the recovery is going smoothly.
 The costs for the additional checkups can vary from $100 to $250.

 german shorthaired pointer dog check by vet